-The Department of Agriculture, Fisheries and Forestry (DAFF) is responsible for managing Australia’s biosecurity system and reducing the risk of pests and diseases arriving in the country.
+The Department of Agriculture and Water Resources is responsible for managing Australia’s biosecurity system and reducing the risk of pests and diseases arriving in the country.
 A strong biosecurity system helps protect Australia’s unique environment, agricultural sector and reputation as a safe and reliable trading nation.

 Before leaving home, be sure to check Australian biosecurity import conditions and identify items you cannot bring or send and/or items that you will need to declare at the airport on arrival These may include certain types of food.
 Visit the DAFF website for advice on what can be brought in or sent to Australia.

 During your flight you’ll be required to complete an Incoming Passenger Card that asks what you are bringing to Australia and the places you have visited.
 It is a legal document and a false statement may result in a penalty.
 Avoid, at all costs, drugs, weapons, explosives and other illegal imports, and do not carry other people’s goods or parcels unless you are absolutely sure of their contents.

 - Current academic transcripts of tertiary studies (Study Abroad/Exchange Students)